 Pupils will develop an understanding of the components of graphic design.
 They will do this by working with physical and/or digital materials and techniques.

-Pupils must know about and demonstrate the use of:
+The learner must know about and demonstrate the use of:

 Pupils must evaluate: